Borjampm/tool-hub/README.md

 ## 📈 Use Cases

 **Perfect for:**
-- Freelancers tracking billable hours
+- Hobbyists tracking time spent on personal interests
-- Students monitoring study time
+- Creatives monitoring time on projects
-- Professionals analyzing productivity patterns
+- People wanting to balance multiple hobbies
-- Anyone wanting to understand their time usage better
+- Anyone wanting to understand their hobby engagement patterns
-- Teams needing individual time tracking data
+- Individuals looking to optimize their leisure time

 **Key Benefits:**
 - Simple, distraction-free interface